tom-klose/tom-klose-webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
 I am a mathematician working in the area of Rough Analysis, (singular) stochastic PDEs, and mathematical Quantum Field Theory, especially Stochastic Quantisation.
-I am currently based at the University of Warwick, United Kingdom, where I am postdoctoral researcher in the group of <a href="https://giuseppecannizzaro.weebly.com">Giuseppe Cannizzaro</a>.
-Before that, I completed my doctorate at Technische Universität Berlin, Germany, under the supervision of <a href="https://page.math.tu-berlin.de/~friz/">Peter K. Friz</a>.
+I am currently based at the University of Oxford where I am supported by a UKRI Postdoctoral Fellowship (in guarantee of a Marie Curie Fellowship).
+My mentor is <a href="https://mgubi.github.io/docs/main.html">Massimiliano Gubinelli</a>.
+Before moving to Oxford, I was a postdoctoral researcher in the group of <a href="https://giuseppecannizzaro.weebly.com">Giuseppe Cannizzaro</a> at the University of Warwick.
+I completed my doctorate at TU Berlin, Germany, under the supervision of <a href="https://page.math.tu-berlin.de/~friz/">Peter K. Friz</a>.
 I was also a fellow of the Berlin Mathematical School.
 {style="text-align: justify;"}